Kuntala Lahiri-Dutt AO

 Currently, I am researching, jointly with Dr Patrik Oskarsson of Swedish Agricultural University, Uppsala, and funded by the Swedish research Council’s FORMAS grant, how coal dependent communities in India can hope to get justice from energy transition.

 Another recently completed research project is ‘Farmers of the Future’, also funded by the Australian Research Council as a Discovery Project.
 The study focuses on feminisation of agriculture and food security in India, and partly builds upon her fieldwork-based report of women’s experiences of rapid rural change, undertaken for ACIAR.
 This three-year project involved scholars from the University of Sydney, James Cook University, ANU College of Arts & Social Sciences, and the Gujarat Institute of Development Research in India.
-A related research project is currently underway.
-Funded by the Australian Council for International Agricultural Research (ACIAR), it examines women in pulses value chain in Pakistan.
+Two related research projects are currently underway: women in pulses value chain in Pakistan, funded by the Australian Council for International Agricultural Research (ACIAR), and learning from women farmers’ collectives in India and the MENA region.

 Career highlights